vudung45/simpleTextEncrypt-Decrypt/README.md

 Email: davidvu98@gmail

-Simple encryption and decryption using ASCII table
+Simple encryption and decryption using ASCII table in Javascript